vegawidget/ggvega/dev/DSC-2019/dsc-talk.md

 Vega-lite theme that can be applied to the visual components.

-**Our *initial* philosophy** was to manage a small set of plots (perhaps something like scatter-plots, line-charts, bar-charts, and histograms), but to manage these translations in a robust way that we can extend in the future.
+**Our *initial* philosophy** was to manage a small set of plots (perhaps something like scatter plots, line charts, bar charts, and histograms), but to manage these translations in a robust way that we can extend in the future.
 In other words, we sought to maintain **a narrow scope built on a firm foundation**.